 The FDA approved a tablet alternative, SUTAB (sodium sulfate, magnesium sulfate, and potassium chloride), introduced by Sebela Pharmaceuticals.
 This tablet option makes colonoscopy prep a much easier process than before.
-It happens to be the first colonoscopy prep tablet introduced in the US in the past ten years.
+It is the first colonoscopy prep tablet introduced in the US in the past ten years.

-Not only is this an alternative that may be a better solution for some people, but it may also make the difference in getting a colonoscopy screening at all.
-It's not a secret that some people simply put it off because of the prep work’s reputation.
+It's not a secret that people simply put off colorectal cancer screening because of the prep work’s reputation.
+The introduction of this tablet can help sway more people to go ahead and get screened on time.
 If you've been putting off a colonoscopy that’s been recommended by your doctor, perhaps this new prep tablet will encourage you to get it on the calendar.
-Here is more information about SUTAB to help you better understand its benefits.
+Here is more information about SUTAB to help you better understand the benefits it provides.

 How SUTAB Works for Colonoscopy Preparation

-Taking the SUTAB tablets is simple.
+SUTAB is a 24-tablet regimen that is simple to take.
 You'll be asked to take the pills by mouth starting the night before your scheduled appointment in what is called a "split dose.”
-This phrase just means that you take half of the total dose to start the cleanse, and then the other half later to make the cleansing process a bit more tolerable and ensure that your colon is completely cleaned out before the exam.
+This phrase just means that you take half of the total dose to start the cleanse and then the other half later to make the cleansing process a bit more tolerable and ensure that your colon is completely cleaned out before the exam.
 Research indicates that a split dose prep usually leads to a better cleanse.

 When Should You Get Colon Cancer Screenings?

-Talk to Your Doctor About Your Cancer Screening and Using SUTAB as a Preparation Medication
+Talk to Your Doctor About Colorectal Cancer Screening and Using a Prep Tablet

-If you were recently screened for colorectal cancer, and your results came back abnormal, consult with a medical oncologist for further testing to help determine if it is cancer.
+If you were recently screened for colorectal cancer, and your results came back abnormal, consult a medical oncologist for further testing to help determine the best next steps.

 Originally published in March 2021.
 Updated May 2023.